Harold Lowe: Inquiries

-The four surviving officers of Titanic.
-From left to right, Lowe, Charles Lightoller, Joseph Boxhall.
+The four surviving officers of RMS Titanic.
+Standing, from left to right: Lowe, Charles Lightoller, and Joseph Boxhall.
 Sitting: Herbert Pitman.

 The Titanic survivors arrived at Pier 54 in New York on 18 April.
 Immediately upon landing Lowe was served with a warrant which called upon him to testify in the American inquiry into the sinking.
-His testimony in the American Senate Hearing was direct, often to the point of being flippant; when asked what an iceberg was composed of, Lowe responded, "Ice, I suppose, sir."
-According to Titanic's Second Officer Charles Lightoller, the surviving officers considered the inquiry 'a farce' and were highly resentful owing to perceived poor treatment by the American authorities.
+According to Second Officer Charles Lightoller, the surviving officers considered the inquiry 'a farce' and were highly resentful owing to perceived poor treatment by the American authorities.
 They were especially bemused that an enquiry into the sinking of a ship was being conducted by men with no knowledge of sailing, or the sea.
-Lowe boarded the Adriatic on 2 May to return to England, where he went on to participate in the corresponding British inquiry.